 The overarching goal of my professional activities is to improve the educational experiences and outcomes of children and youth from minoritized backgrounds.
-I concentrate on issues of equity and social justice in education, particularly those affecting children and youth with or at-risk for special needs.
+I concentrate on issues of equity and social justice in education, particularly those affecting children and youth with or at-risk for educational disability.
 My current interests include:

-patterns and predictors of special needs among children from racially and linguistically minoritized backgrounds disparities in the educational treatment and outcomes of students with and at-risk for disabilities professional issues in ethics, law, and effectiveness of educational and school psychological services provided to traditionally marginalized groups/communities
+patterns and predictors of educational disability among children from racially and linguistically minoritized backgrounds disparities in the educational treatment and outcomes of students with and at-risk for disabilities professional issues in ethics, law, and effectiveness of educational and school psychological services provided to traditionally marginalized groups/communities